Meets

 Location: Fronwydyr (LMC hut in Eryri)

-This meet is primarily aimed at those that will be attending the main Alps meet in Saas-Grund, but other club members that want to learn alpine climbing skills are welcome.
+This meet is primarily aimed at those that will be attending the main Alps meet in Switzerland, but other club members that want to learn alpine climbing skills are welcome.

 Some of the more experienced alpine climbers in the club will be offering informal guidance and demonstrating some of the specific skills and techniques that are required to climb in the alps.